 Pooh decided that in order to survive, he and Piglet had to consume their dearest friends.
 And that meant “Eeyore was no more.”
 Pooh and Piglet “renounced their humanity and returned to their criminalistic roots, swearing never to talk again.”
 Christopher then became the No. 1 enemy of Winnie-the-Pooh and Piglet.

-Years later, when Christopher (played by Nikolai Leon) is in his 20s, he returns to Hundred Acre Wood with his fiancée Mary (played by Paula Coiz), who is skeptical that Christopher really had these animals as friend when he was a child.
+Years later, when Christopher (played by Nikolai Leon) is in his 20s, he returns to Hundred Acre Wood with his fiancée Mary (played by Paula Coiz), who is skeptical that Christopher really had these animals as friends when he was a child.
 (Frederick Dallaway plays Christopher as a child, in a flashback.)
 Christopher has taken Mary to the forest to find his former pals and prove to Mary that they exist.
 And you know what that means: Someone is going to get killed.

 In this case, it’s Mary who doesn’t make it out alive, while Christopher is held captive and tortured by Winnie the Pooh (played by Craig David Dowsett) and Piglet (played by Chris Cordell), who keep Christopher tied up in a filthy barn.
 But it wouldn’t be a trashy and sexist horror film if a bunch of nubile women didn’t gather in this remote area to be the obvious next victims of bloody murder, while they are filmed in various states of undress.
 And these dimwitted characters barely do anything to try to escape from the woods.